Akhtar-Zeb/google_data_analytics_final_projects/README.md

-# Prapare Data & Process Data
+# Prapare & Process Data

 ## Using Python
 I write a Python script for this it do the following thinks.